eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 The destructor recursively releases all fields.
 It also generates code for assignment operators that recursively construct all fields based on the parameter class (copy and move versions).
-The following code snippet is provided without warranty: the internal format can change, but the API it provides to your application code is stable.
+The following code snippet is provided without warranty: the internal format may change, but the API provided to your application code is stable.

 .. code-block:: C++